Rodolfo Castro Player Props: Pirates vs. Rays

 Rodolfo Castro At The Plate

-- Among the qualified hitters in baseball, he ranks 54th in batting average, 33rd in on-base percentage, and 69th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 58th, his on-base percentage ranks 35th, and he is 71st in the league in slugging.

-- Castro has picked up a hit in 15 of 28 games this year, with multiple hits six times.
+- In 55.2% of his 29 games this season, Castro has picked up at least one hit.
+He's also had six multi-hit games.

-- Castro has driven in a run in six games this year (21.4%), including four games with more than one RBI (14.3%).
-He has also driven in three or more of his team's runs in one contest.
+- Castro has driven home a run in six games this season (20.7%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.